nabeghe/alpine-portal/README.md

 (target) where the element will be teleported to.
 Then, you can use the following options to set additional values:

-- x-portal:screen: Specifies the screen breakpoint (a number, e.g., 1024).
+- `x-portal:screen`: Specifies the screen breakpoint (a number, e.g. 1024).
-- x-portal:is: Determines whether the comparison should be greater than or less than (a boolean, true or false; default: true, meaning greater than).
+- `x-portal:is`: Determines whether the comparison should be greater than or less than (a boolean, true or false; default: true, meaning greater than).
-- x-portal:target: Instead of specifying the target within the x-portal directive, you can write it as an expression here.
+- `x-portal:target`: Instead of specifying the target within the x-portal directive, you can write it as an expression here.

 ### Example: